Spin welding of polymers: Upper tooling

 Depending on the design of the machine, the upper tooling may hold a part to be joined or simply apply the necessary pressure and impart rotation to one of the parts being joined.
-For parts that held in place by the upper tooling prior to the start of welding, press fitting the part will prevent dropping prior to welding.
+For parts that are held in place by the upper tooling prior to the start of welding, a press fit prevents it from falling.
 Drive pins, serrations, or a grit blasted finish may be used to help the upper tooling impart rotational force on the part.

 Inertia welding machines

-Inertia welding machines use a motor to spin the parts to a set RPM, and then disengages the motor and relies on the internal friction of the parts to slow down the machine again.
+Inertia welding machines use a motor to spin the parts to a set RPM, and then disengages the motor and relies on the friction between the parts to slow down the machine.
 The inertial energy contained in the machine's flywheel is transferred to the weld interface through the parts.
 There are also two different designs for inertia welding machines.
 One such design disengages the clamped part, and allows the whole part to rotate until slowing to a stop, while another allows the parts to continue to rotate until cooling and solidification stops the rotation.

 Continuous drive welding machines

 Continuous drive machines operate under the same principle of using a motor to spin the part up to a user determined RPM, but instead of disengaging the drive when welding begins it continues to spin the part through the whole welding cycle.
-The rotation is stopped via a mechanical braking system that halts the machine either gradually or instantly, this depends on the system.
+The rotation is stopped via a mechanical braking system that halts the machine either gradually or instantly, depending on the system.